QCPOLstakepool/cardano-tip-bot/README.md

 By using the Cardano Tip Bot you are accepting the following terms :

 1. We are not responsible for lost funds or incorrect balances.
 Use at your own risks!
-2. This software is provided to promote engagement in the Twitter [#cardano](https://twitter.com/search?q=%23Cardano) community, any Cardano Discord server or Telegram channel in a fun way.
+2. This software is provided to promote engagement in Cardano Discord servers or Cardano Telegram channels in a fun way.

 ### Examples of recommended uses of the Cardano Tip Bot
 1. Tip a Cardano community member for a positive contribution to the ecosystem.